Best Bivy Sacks To Keep You Safe In Freezing Temps

 Myth 1.
 Only For High-Altitude Mountaineering

-First and foremost, some folks think that bivy sacks are only for extreme, high-altitude mountaineering expeditions.
+First and foremost, some folks think they’re only for extreme, high-altitude mountaineering expeditions.

 But that isn’t the case, friends!